Saturday, July 31, 2010

 (2010 dir.
 Louis Leterrier) 2nd Viewing: July 31 2010

-My roommate was watching this today on HBO so I sat through it again in my jammies.
-It makes me sad that it's such a generic shit-colored dud.

-I think one of the only reasons I remember the original so fondly is due to the endearing jerky Harryhausen animated effects.
+Roommate was watching this today on Hb-HO, so I sat through it again in me jammies.
+It makes me sad that it's such a generic shit-coloured dud.
+I worry one of the only reasons I remember the original so fondly is due to those endearing jerky Harryhausen animated effects.
 This one doesn't even have that going for it.

 I'm a fan of generic hero myths as much as the next geek, but this one just needs some type of dressing up to distract from how routinely dull it is.
-It's a lot of bloated c.g. action staged with little style.
-Like watching a feature length God of War cut-scene.
+It's a lot of bloated c.g. action staged with little flare.
+Imagine a feature-length God of War cut-scene stripped of blood and style.

 At least it gave us the novelty of Liam Neeson saying this line: